redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 	    ]
 	}

 Use IAM to create a role named cert-manager-irsa and link it to the aforementioned policy.
 Establish a trust relationship with the OIDC Identity Provider that was created during ROSA cluster installation.
-You can obtain the name via the following command:
+You can obtain the name of the S3 bucket hosting your JWKS endpoint via the following command:

 	rosa describe cluster -c <cluster name>